mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/gpu/index.md

 Kommander also accesses [GPU](/dkp/kommander/2.1/gpu/) resources.

+<p><strong>NOTE: GPUs in an air-gapped on-premises environment are not currently supported.

 ## Install GPU support on supported distributions on AWS

 Using the [Konvoy Image Builder](../../../image-builder), you can build an image that has support to use Nvidia GPU hardware to support GPU workloads.
+DKP supported Nvidia driver versions are 450.x and 460.x.

 1. In your `overrides/nvidia.yaml` file add the following to enable GPU builds.
 You can also access and use the overrides [repo.](https://github.com/mesosphere/konvoy-image-builder/tree/main/overrides)